Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Named after British explorer and navigator James Cook, the watch is a reinterpretation of a Rado diver from the early 1960s.

-The 42mm case and bezel are made of polished steel and with a shiny ceramic insert, which is therefore a specialty of the brand.
+The 42mm case and bezel are made of polished steel and with a shiny ceramic insert, which is a specialty of the brand.
 We can say that the watch seeks to attract attention!

-To wear, rather than taking the blue bracelet, I have a slight preference for the official green bracelet.
+When wearing it, rather than taking the blue bracelet, I have a slight preference for the official green bracelet.

 Cook Vs Cook